Jessica as a Teacher

 To learn more about Jessica’s perspective on learning and psychology of her students, or if you are concerned about your abilities as a student, check out this article on talent and the psychology of learning from her Curious Creative Blog.
 Jessica’s teaching philosophy and the model above come directly from the books she has read on learning, psychology, and performance including “Peak” by Anders Ericsson and other books discussed in the blog.

-To contact Jessica about teaching, email: firstname.lastname@example.org
+To contact Jessica about teaching or playing, email: firstname.lastname@example.org

 Jessica is primarily based in Bowling Green for lessons, but is also available for Skype lessons upon request.